SAP-samples/teched2023-DA263/Exercises_Content/9_6_HC_AutoML/9_AutoML.md

 ![](./Images/BAS/Add_connection.png)

-4. If you are prompted with *Cloud Floundry Sign In*, proceed by selecting SSO passcode and clicking on the *Open a new browser page to generate your SSO passcode*.
+4. If you are prompted with *Cloud Floundry Sign In*, proceed by selecting SSO passcode and clicking on the *Open a new browser page to generate your SSO passcode* as shown in step 6 of [this guide](../9_0_HC_Intro/1_BAS_Getting_Started.md#cloning-our-project-from-git).
 Skip to next step if *Cloud Floundry Sign In* is not prompted.

 5. In the **Add Database Connection** wizard, select *Create user-provided service instance from the drop-down.